woodban/Temperature-and-Humidity-monitoring-/README.md

 3.  **Cloud Integration:** The data is transmitted to the **ThingSpeak cloud platform**.
 4.  **Monitoring:** The data is updated every **5-15 seconds**, allowing users to monitor climate conditions remotely.
 5.  **Visualization:** ThingSpeak then visualizes the readings in graphs, making it easy to analyze trends over time.

-This project helps prevent damage to sensitive equipment, improves storage conditions, and enhances automation in smart environments.
-The system is easy to implement, cost-effective, and can be expanded with alerts, automation, and mobile app integration.

 ---